-Not a single European country made it into UNHCR’s list of top-ten major refugee-hosting countries in 2014.
 On the other side, asylum seekers make extreme efforts to subvert the regulations and get to the country they prefer—sometimes for reasons of family, language, perceived economic opportunities, or access to better asylum conditions.
 Experts on EU migration say Germany, the UK, and Sweden tend to be top of the list.
 Italy and Greece, feeling overburdened, and well aware of the fact that their countries are often more way stations than final destinations, often allow migrants and asylum seekers to pass through their borders anyway, without processing them.
 The system simply doesn’t work.

 But what would be a fairer way to handle distribution?
 One way to look at it is by considering asylum recognition rates within the context of national population.

 While Italy and Greece are the main countries calling for fairer asylum policies, they actually end up accepting some of the least by this measure.
 And Greece, in particular, has rejected an average of 96% of asylum requests on the first round since 2008.
 Other countries making noise in the asylum debates, like Hungary and Poland, also accept low percentages of asylum-seekers.
 By comparison, small countries like Sweden, Malta, and Belgium are pulling more than their fair share of weight.